isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2014-05-29-Oral-Answer-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-to-Parliamentary-Question-on-Good-Samaritan-Law.md

 ---
-layout: post
-title: Oral Answer by Senior Minister of State for Law, Indranee Rajah, to Parliamentary Question on Good Samaritan Law
+title: 'Oral Answer by Senior Minister of State for Law, Indranee Rajah, to Parliamentary Question on Good Samaritan Law'
-date:   2014-05-29
+date: 2014-05-29T00:00:00.000Z
 permalink: /news/parliamentary-speeches/oral-answer-by-sms-on-good-samaritan-law

 ---

 29 May 2014 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)